Empowering students to achieve success in higher education.

 - One-on-one counseling for participants,

-- You CAN early awareness program for 8th grade students at Calvert Middle School,
+- You CAN early awareness program for 8th grade students at Calvert Middle School and at Southern Middle School,

 - “How Education Changed My Life” in-school assembly provides discussions with committed community leaders about their pathways to success propelled by education.

-- Our fourth year of coordinating the Calvert Local Scholarships Application provided high school students with the opportunity to apply to 32 scholarships offered by local providers who believe in our youth and want to provide financial assistance to help them achieve success in higher education.
+- Our fifth year of coordinating the Calvert Local Scholarships Application provided high school students with the opportunity to apply to 40 scholarships offered by local providers who believe in our youth and want to provide financial assistance to help them achieve success in higher education.

 We Need Your Help